BioCT supports the needs and serves as the unified voice of the bioscience community in our state.

 On an informal or formal basis, there are a myriad of mentoring opportunities available to our members.
 Connecticut’s strong, experienced talent pool and serial entrepreneurs are an invaluable resource to the community, working alongside our state partners to seed success and support innovation.
 As a connector, we are able to bring together our members with suitable mentors.

 The BioCT Board of Directors as well as the Advisory Committee at our incubator, Innovation Commons, are also active mentors and strategic advisors to entrepreneurs and member companies.

 Our co-founders remain significant partners today.
 Their foresight encouraged us in the beginning.
 Their tenacity helped us grow as a community.
 Thank you to Boehringer Ingelheim, Pfizer, University of Connecticut and Yale University.

-BioCT is the state affiliate to the Biotechnology Innovation Organization (BIO), providing Connecticut with industry recognition at the national level as well as member-only, proprietary access to a variety of exclusive lab and office discount programs via the BIO Business Solutions.
+BioCT is the state affiliate to the Biotechnology Innovation Organization (BIO) providing Connecticut with industry recognition at the national level.

 To learn more, contact Kelley Gipson.

 BioCT is a 501(c)3 not-for-profit organization.
 Donations may be tax deductible.